Virgilio Guidi

 In 1984, at the age of 92, he died in Venice during an exhibition of his latest paintings.
 He is buried in the monumental cemetery of San Michele in Venice.
 The figure of Virgilio Guidi remains a cornerstone of 20th century Italian art, with his constant research on light and his ability to express deep emotions and reflections through painting and poetry.
 His artistic legacy continues to inspire and influence subsequent generations of artists.

-Our works are carefully selected from private collections and the best professionals in the sector.
+Our artworks are carefully selected from private collections and the best professionals in the sector.

 Express shipping

-The works are insured for the total value and shipped via international express couriers.
+The artworks are insured for the total value and shipped via international express couriers.

 Guaranteed return